 After extensive research on numerous aloe vera gel products, we selected NaturSense Organic Aloe Vera Gel as our Top Pick and the best aloe vera gel.
 We liked that this pick was produced through a cold-press process and was free from chemical thickeners that can leave a sticky residue.
 We think it’s perfect to use as a topical solution straight out of the bottle or as a base for DIY beauty treatments.
+If you also want to check out products that can help you track, boost, or even improve your health, open our health wellness page.

 To create our guide, we looked at the following key features: aloe vera content, texture, ingredients, the processing method, and the container.
 We know that to be worthwhile, a product should contain at least 90% aloe vera gel.
 But we also prioritized organic options that didn’t include harsh ingredients.
 We focused on true gel textures but did include one alternative, and also paid attention to the packaging for ease of use.
 Keep reading to learn more about our selection process and to shop from our recommendations.